Irraky/fireflux/README.md

 ## TODO

 - Can we detect the type of firewall elegantly from its url?
-- Can we enter the password more securely? - support auth prompt
 - Excel format
 - Better error handling
 - Automatic backup ?